Szczurox/Nested/README.md

 ## Side notes

 -   If you want you can deploy the app to [Firebase](https://firebase.google.com/docs/hosting) or any other host instead of Vercel, it shouldn't affect performance.
-    I chose Vercel because of simplicity and better integration with GitHub as well as Next.js.

 -   If you prefer [yarn](https://yarnpkg.com/) over [npm](https://www.npmjs.com/) after creating `package-lock.json` you can remove `package.json` and use: